klyw1998/LiangyaweiKuang/courses.md

 - Deep Learning in Computer Vision (AD),
 - Multi-Agent Systems (SS),
 - Advanced Artificial Intelligence;

+### I Finished 41 credits in the first one and a half years during my MPhil :)))
-## The Minimum Credit Requirement is 15 credits for MPhil in Robotics and Autonomous Systems (/ 12 credits for PhD in Physics / 15 credits for PhD in Electronic and Computer Engineering / 16 credits for MPhil in Computer Science and Engineering / 19 credits for PhD in Computer Science and Engineering / 24 credits for MPhil in Mathematics / 36 credits for MPhil in Mathematics
+The Minimum Credit Requirement is 15 credits for MPhil in Robotics and Autonomous Systems (/ 12 credits for PhD in Physics
+/ 15 credits for PhD in Electronic and Computer Engineering / 16 credits for MPhil in Computer Science and Engineering / 19 credits for PhD in Computer Science and Engineering / 24 credits for MPhil in Mathematics
-## I Finished 41 credits in the first one and a half years during my MPhil :)))
+/ 36 credits for PhD in Mathematics)

 (__AD__: auditing, which means I attended the class and all related activities as a normal student but earned no credits; __SS__: self-study; __OG__: ongoing; __IP__: in plan; __MA__: this course is in the Department of Mathematics at HKUST);